 Increasing market concentration may be one of the most visible signs of rising market power.
 Firms with a large market share presumably face less competition than firms in markets with many players.
-Beyond the examples noted at the beginning of this essay, researchers have documented a general rise in concentration across industries.
+Beyond the examples noted at the beginning of this Economic Brief, researchers have documented a general rise in concentration across industries.
 One striking finding comes from a paper by Gustavo Grullon of Rice University, Yelena Larkin of York University, and Roni Michaely of the Geneva Finance Research Institute.

 They found that concentration levels have increased in more than three-quarters of U.S. industries over the past two decades.
-Moreover, the market shares of the four largest firms in most industries have increased, and both the average and median size of public firms (which tend to be larger than private firms) have tripled.9 most efficient firms are capturing greater market share by outcompeting their rivals.
-Such a scenario would be less troubling for consumer welfare than monopolistic firms abusing market share.
-To address this point, Grullon, Larkin, and Michaely looked at data on stock market reactions to mergers and acquisitions.
-If firms are more profitable in concentrated markets because they face less competition, the authors reasoned that "the market should react more positively to announcements of transactions that further erode product market competition."
-Indeed, they found that the market reaction to mergers was more positive when the merger involved firms in concentrated industries.
+Moreover, the market shares of the four largest firms in most industries have increased, and both the average and median size of public firms (which tend to be larger than private firms) have tripled.9

-As noted at the outset of this essay, rising concentration alone does not necessarily mean that market power is going up.
+As noted at the outset of this Economic Brief, rising concentration alone does not necessarily mean that market power is going up.
 Firms with large market shares still may be subject to competitive pressures from new entrants, for example.
 But research showing that startup activity has fallen since 2000 suggests that firms may be facing less outside pressure today than in the past.10